| | |

 A Classic French Provencal Ratatouille is a hallmark of summer.
-Filled with late summer veggies and fragrant herbs.
-An easy oven-baked dish, versatile, and even freezer friendly.
+Filled with late-summer veggies and fragrant herbs.
+It is an easy oven-baked dish, versatile, and even freezer-friendly.

 A Lower Calorie Version of the Classic French Recipe for Ratatouille - 31Daily.com